ar-io/ar-io-node/docs/windows-setup.md

    - If prompted by the firewall, allow access for Docker when requested.

-## Test Localhost

-- Open your web browser.
-- Enter `http://localhost:3000/3lyxgbgEvqNSvJrTX2J7CfRychUD5KClFhhVLyTPNCQ` in the address bar.
-- If you can see the image, your node is operating correctly.

 ## Set Up Router Port Forwarding

 To expose your node to the internet and use a custom domain, follow these steps: